fetchai/carpark_agent/README.md

 The output messages from this process are displayed in the terminal output.

 ## 5b.
 Installing the client software on Windows
 The client agent (which can request data) can also be run on Windows.
-However, you cannot at present run the car park agent (which detects cars in a camera image) on Windows.
-This is due to some difficulties I have had getting the TensorFlow libraries running.
 These instructions have been tested on Windows 10.
+We already got some of the way with this when we go the OEF Node up and running.
+When we did that we left a Git-Bash terminal open.
+If you didn't do this, just open another and navigate to the carpark_agent directory.

 ### Installing the code
-Now this is running we will go bak to our Git-Bash terminal.
-Create and activate the virtual environment (note that the script name to create the virtual environment is a bespoke windows version)
+In the Git-Bach termninal, we create and activate the virtual environment.

-    ./run_scripts/create_venv_win.sh
+    virtualenv --system-site-packages -p python3.7 ../venv
-    source venv/bin/activate
+    venv/bin/activate

 Now you need to install OpenCV, you will need a specific version of the python installation file.
 You can get from github: